caedikd/codepath_salesforce/README.md

 - StackOverflow
 - https://coolors.co/5f634f-9bc4cb-cfebdf-e2fadb-eef0bd
 - https://www.w3schools.com/
-- giphy -> for the gif as recordit is non-encrypted and couldn't be added correctly (view the link above for a clearer gif!)

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)